Information privacy: Financial

 Information about a person's financial transactions, including the amount of assets, positions held in stocks or funds, outstanding debts, and purchases can be sensitive.
 If criminals gain access to information such as a person's accounts or credit card numbers, that person could become the victim of fraud or identity theft.
 Information about a person's purchases can reveal a great deal about that person's history, such as places they have visited, whom they have contact with, products they have used, their activities and habits, or medications they have used.
 In some cases, corporations may use this information to target individuals with marketing customized towards those individual's personal preferences, which that person may or may not approve.

-Information technology

-As heterogeneous information systems with differing privacy rules are interconnected and information is shared, policy appliances will be required to reconcile, enforce, and monitor an increasing amount of privacy policy rules (and laws).
-There are two categories of technology to address privacy protection in commercial IT systems: communication and enforcement.